Authentication Emails That Don't Break Login Flows

 How MultiMail solves this

-MultiMail's send_email endpoint handles authentication emails as first-class transactional messages.
-Sends return a message_id immediately, and delivery confirmation fires a webhook to your endpoint so your agent knows whether the token reached the inbox before proceeding.
+MultiMail's mailbox send endpoint handles authentication emails as first-class transactional messages.
+Sends return an id immediately, and delivery confirmation fires a webhook to your endpoint so your agent knows whether the token reached the inbox before proceeding.
 The gated_send oversight mode lets agents read inboxes and monitor delivery autonomously — low risk — while routing outbound authentication sends through a lightweight approval step.
 This keeps high-trust sends auditable without adding latency to the happy path.

 1